Mamulashvili/adCash/README.md

 - If you have not renamed the `.env.example` file to `.env`, you should do that now.
 Set database credentials in `.env`
 - For datebase migration run this command: `php artisan migrate` and `php artisan db:seed`
 - Run this command using terminal or cmd: `php artisan key:generate`
+- Run this command using terminal or cmd to link laravel storage and public directories: `php artisan storage:link`
 - Run this command for start server: `php artisan serve`

 ### Vue